Air pollution and car emissions

 Petrol cars produce a lot of carbon monoxide (CO).
-In Which? tests, one in four models produced CO in quantities that exceeds all emission limits from the past 24 years.
+In our tests, which are tougher than the official tests, one in five models produced CO in quantities that exceed all emission limits from the past 27 years.

-- A quarter of modern petrol cars in our tests produced more CO than would be officially allowed in 1993
+- In our emissions tests, more than 20% of petrol cars we've assessed since 2012 produce more CO than would be officially allowed in 1993.

-Keep reading to find out more about our tests and to discover which cars produced the most CO emissions in them.
+Keep reading to find out more about our tests, and to discover which cars produced the most CO emissions.

-If we find a car with very high CO emissions, we won't make them Best Buys.
-To find your next car that doesn't have massive amounts of emissions, head for our best cars.
+If we find a car with very high CO emissions, we won't make it a Best Buy.
+To find your next car that doesn't produce high emissions, head for our best cars.

 Carbon monoxide (CO) is a colourless, odourless and highly toxic gas.
 The risk of suffering ill effects from the amount of CO produced by cars is very low (unless the car is running in an enclosed space, such as a garage), but CO itself can be fatal.
 CO, just like NOx, is one of the gasses limited by emission laws.